turingschool/md_launch_curriculum/Mod0/TechnicalDay2.md

 Open [this repl](https://replit.com/@MeganMcMahon1/WorkingWithLists#main.cs) and complete the following:
 1. Fork the repl so that you have your own copy.
+2. Run the program by clicking on the green play button!
-2. Identify as many of the tools you learned about above as you can.
+3. Identify as many of the tools you learned about above as you can.
 Make a [comment](https://www.w3schools.com/cs/cs_comments.php) above each line where you see something you recognize.
 You may not recognize everything in this code - that's ok!

-3. Run the program by clicking on the green play button!
+** Instructor Note ** Check in with students and ask for volunteers to share their annotated code!

 ## Reflection Questions
-In a notebook, reflect on the following:
+Your instructor will create a chat thread for each of the questions below; when you're ready, add your reflection to the thread!
 1. Look around you and see if you can group the objects that you see into one or more lists.
 Ex: games, books.
 2. Imagine you are going to create an application like Instagram; what types of objects will you program need to know about?
 3. What questions do you have about lists so far?